Kong/docs.konghq.com/app/gateway/2.8.x/configure/auth/kong-manager/oidc-mapping.md

 ## Apply OIDC auth mapping to Kong Gateway

 In the following examples, you specify the `admin_claim` and `authenticated_groups_claim` parameters to identify which admin value and role name to map from the IdP to {{site.base_gateway}}.

 The `admin_claim` value specifies which IdP username value should map to Kong Manager.
 The username and password are required for the user to log into the IdP.

-The `authenticated_groups_claim` value specifies which IdP claim should be assigned to the specified {{site.base_gateway}} user.
-The exact value depends on your IdP -- for example, Okta configures claims for `groups`, and other IdPs might configure them as `roles`.
+The `authenticated_groups_claim` value specifies which IdP claim should be used to assign {{site.base_gateway}} roles to the specified {{site.base_gateway}} admin.

+This value depends on your IdP -- for example, Okta configures claims for `groups`, and another IdP might configure them as `roles`.

+In the Idp, the group claim value must follow the format `<workspace_name>:<role_name>`.

+For example, if `"authenticated_groups_claim": ["groups"]` is specified, and in the IdP `groups:["default:super-admin"]` is specified, the administrators specified in `admin_claim` are assigned to the super-admin role in the default {{site.base_gateway}} workspace.

+If the mapping does not work as expected, decode the JWT that's created by your IdP, and make sure that the admin ID token includes the key:value pair `groups:["default:super-admin"]` for the case of this example, or the appropriate claim name and claim value as set in your IdP.

 {% navtabs %}
 {% navtab Kubernetes with Helm %}